 Check back here for news of the next Open Day or follow us on X for the latest info.

-Location: our offices are based in central London (Soho).
-You would be expected to work a minimum of four days a week in the office, with some working from home flexibility for one day a week.
+Our offices are based in central London (Soho).
+Working hours are 9.15am – 5.30pm, Monday to Friday.
+Please note this is a full-time role and will be based at our offices in London.
+You would be expected to work a minimum of four days a week in the office for the first year.

 Authors: